 Kiteboarding – a popular sport around the world – can best be enjoyed in Bol on the island Brac.
 Kiteboarding is a surface water sport that uses the wind to pull a rider through the water on a small surfboard or a kiteboard (similar to a wakeboard).
 Generally, kiteboarding refers to a style of riding known as freestyle or wake-style, whereas kitesurfing is more “wave-riding” oriented.

 Situated in one of the most beautiful locations on the Adriatic, near the Zlatni Rat beach on the island of Brac (where there are ideal weather conditions – steady wind all day throughout the season), is the Yellow Cat kiteboarding centre which has been up and running for over 10 years.
-The centre is home to an area that is solely used for the purpose of kiteboarding, and employs trained and very experienced staff.
+The centre is home to an area that is solely used for the purpose of kiteboarding and employs trained and very experienced staff.
 The company have 3- and 5-day courses for students of all levels, needs and preferences.
-You can also email the Yellow Cat kiteboarding centre on email@example.com for further info.
+You can also email the Yellow Cat kiteboarding centre at firstname.lastname@example.org for further info.

 Activity Holidays in Croatia – Sailing

 - Croatian Sport Fishing Association

 - Zagreb Sport Find out what sport you can participate in and what sporting events you can attend in Zagreb and nearby

 - Huck Finn

 - Blue Bike (Bike tours of Zagreb, and other cities in Croatia)

 - Zagreb Is Set To Crown a New Queen of The Hill (Skiing – New York Times, 3rd December 2006)